anonbuilderpm/asset_ownership_proof/README.md

 ## Usage for Zero-Knowledge Proofs

-This tool is designed to be compatible with the SP1 zero-knowledge proof system.
-The verification uses three public values:
+This tool as sort of a pseudo-code for an eventual sp1 proof.
+The prover makes use of a few public values:

-1. Message Digest (Public Input) - The hash of the signed message
+1. Message Digest (Public Input) - The hash of the constant signed message
-2. Merkle Root (Public Input) - The root hash of the Merkle tree
+2. Merkle Root (Public Input) - The root hash of the Merkle tree (each leaf is an address,balance)
 3. Total Balance (Public Output) - The sum of balances across all verified addresses

 There are also a few private inputs:

-1. Signed Messages for each address
+1. Signed messages from each address
 2. Balance held by each address

 With a ZK proof, you can prove: